Every day, thousands of new Amazon Sellers find out the hard way that the “great” product they had envisioned selling on Amazon:

-- The fixed cost of FBA or merchant fulfilled shipping is incredibly high proportionately as an expense for an item priced below the $10 price limit
+- The fixed cost of FBA or merchant-fulfilled shipping is incredibly high proportionally as an expense for an item priced below $10.

-- Your inventory purchases become capital intensive and much riskier if you are selling items higher than the $300 price limit
+- Your inventory purchases become capital intensive and much riskier if you are selling items for more than $300.

-- Higher ticket items are usually harder to ship, require higher quality control, and really magnify your mistakes when first starting out
+- Higher-ticket items are usually harder to ship, require more quality control, and magnify your mistakes when you’re just starting out.

-- Higher ticket items for new brands, which are trying to gather credibility, sell much slower as customers are more cautious when purchasing items over $50
+- Higher-ticket items for new brands that are trying to gather credibility sell much more slowly as customers are more cautious when purchasing items over $50.

-Some sellers, with superior financial resources, or dropshipping capabilities aim specifically for products that are over $300.
+Some sellers with superior financial resources or drop-shipping capabilities aim specifically for products over $300.
 They do this primarily for two reasons:

 Gross Profit Dollars

-They are concerned with the gross amount of profit they generate from each sale.
+These sellers are particularly concerned with the gross amount of profit they generate from each sale.

-Now when you factor in your product’s cost from your supplier, it better be superb.
-Let’s say you’ve found a manufacturer which gets the product made and shipped to you at a landed cost of $2/unit.
+Now, when you factor in your product’s cost from your supplier, it had better be superb.
+Let’s say you’ve found a manufacturer that gets the product made and shipped to you at a landed cost of $2/unit.

-Last point about Pricing: consider Price HISTORY.
-Don’t assume the current buy box price for an item is the usual Buy Box price.
-Every product sees some seasonal changes and many see dramatic changes when different sellers enter the market.
+One more point about pricing.
+Don’t assume the current Buy Box price for an item is the usual Buy Box price.
+Every product sees some seasonal changes, and many see dramatic changes when different sellers enter the market.

-Here’s where Camel Camel Camel and Keepa each come in handy enough.
+Here’s where camelcamelcamel and Keepa each come in handy.
 Just type in your ASIN or even search for products by name to find them and see how the product’s Buy Box price has trended over time.

 This will help you to see if the current Buy Box price is an anomaly or if it presents an accurate representation of the product’s price on Amazon over time.
-This can, again, be a tedious process, entering in ASIN numbers one by one and clicking through to assess graphical results.
+This can, again, be a tedious process, entering ASINs one by one and clicking through to assess graphical results.

-Specific to resellers, do the brands which sell the products you’ve researched have a Minimum Advertised Price policy?
+Specific to resellers, do the brands that sell the products you’ve researched have a minimum advertised price (MAP) policy?

 Another question is whether the brands that manufacture your researched products forbid marketplace sales.
-For years, sellers have received letters from a Brand’s “legal department” indicating that it has come to Brand’s attention that the seller is offering the brand’s products for sale on Amazon.
+For years, sellers have received letters from a brand’s “legal department” indicating that it has come to the brand’s attention that the seller is offering the brand’s products for sale on Amazon.

 Let’s break down this legal mumbo jumbo for gray market resellers: